What is a Delaware public benefit corporation?

 Is it more challenging for a PBC to raise capital?

 PBCs have raised capital from traditional venture capital and private equity funds, as well as social impact funds.
-Investors in PBCs include: Andreessen Horowitz, Benchmark, Founders Fund, First Round Capital, New Enterprise Associates, Sequoia, General Catalyst, Softbank, GV, Kleiner Perkins, KKR and TPG.
+Investors in PBCs include: Acrew, Andreessen Horowitz, Benchmark, Founders Fund, First Round Capital, New Enterprise Associates, Sequoia, True Ventures, Obvious Ventures, General Catalyst, Softbank, Tiger Global, GV, Kleiner Perkins, KKR and TPG.
 The fact that PBCs have raised capital from top-tier venture capital and private equity funds implies that the PBC form itself is not a deterrent to potential investment.
 Some entrepreneurs believe the PBC form actually opens up additional pools of capital from mission-driven investors, including private foundations and public charities.
 However, the newness of the PBC form often still requires investor education.

 Can PBCs go public?

 Yes, the PBC form was designed to protect the mission of a company when it goes public.
-There are now three publicly-traded PBCs: Laureate Education, a higher education company, Lemonade, an insurance company, and Vital Farms, a sustainable food company.
-The relative lack of public PBCs is primarily due to the newness of the PBC, not an inherent deficiency in the PBC as a corporate form for the public capital markets.
-We have seen an uptick in PBC IPOs recently, with both Lemonade and Vital Farms going public in the summer of 2020.
-In addition, there are a few other late-stage PBCs that are expected to be contemplating an IPO in the next year or two.
+There are now several publicly-traded PBCs, including Coursera, Veeva Systems, Lemonade Insurance, Vital Farms, Amalgamated Bank, Laureate Education and AppHarvest.
+The scarcity of public PBCs is primarily due to the newness of the PBC corporate form and gradual changes in the law making it easier to convert to a PBC, not an inherent deficiency in the PBC as a corporate form for the public capital markets.
 There are also a number of wholly-owned PBC subsidiaries of publicly traded companies, including Athleta, Plum Organics and Danone North America.
-Given the recent removal of the two-thirds supermajority stockholder consent requirement, we expect there may be interest for existing publicly traded corporations to become PBCs and there is general consensus that private PBCs will IPO and the market for publicly traded PBCs will become more robust.
+In 2020, the Delaware legislature lowered the threshold for stockholder consent from 2/3 to simple majority, which has led to an uptick in PBC IPOs and PBC conversions of publicly-traded companies in late 2020 and 2021, and there is general consensus that the market for publicly traded PBCs will become more robust in the coming years.

 Can PBCs be acquired by or merge with traditional corporations?

 Yes.
-There have been several PBC mergers and acquisitions to date.
+There have been several PBC mergers and acquisitions to date, including Plum Organics by Campbell’s Soup and Danone’s acquisition of WhiteWave Foods.

 How are stockholders’ financial interests protected in a PBC?

 Stockholders of a PBC retain all of the protections and governance rights that they have under traditional corporate law.
-Stockholders of a PBC can bring the same types of lawsuits they can bring against a traditional corporation, including demands to review the company’s books and records, election review proceedings to make sure elections are being conducted fairly, and derivative suits against directors for breach of fiduciary duties, subject to the statutory minimum ownership threshold.
+Stockholders of a PBC can bring the same types of lawsuits they can bring against a traditional corporation, including demands to review the company’s books and records, election review proceedings to make sure elections are being conducted fairly, and derivative suits against directors for breach of fiduciary duties.

 Can a PBC prioritize stockholder financial returns?